Responsible Federated LLMs via Safety Filtering and Constitutional AI: Two Methods for Responsible FedLLM

 \subsection{Safety Filter}

-The safety filter prevents harmful data from being used in local model training by filtering it out.
-Specifically, the safety filter takes the query and the LLM's response as input and classifies them as safe or unsafe.
+The safety filter removes harmful data before local model training by classifying (query, response) pairs as safe or unsafe.
 Unsafe data is excluded from training.

-Previous work~\cite{square} used the Transformer\cite{Transformer}-based model ELECTRA~\cite{electra} as a safety filter.
-In our framework, we employ Llama Guard 3 (LG3)~\cite{llamaguard}, a Llama3.1\cite{llama3.1}-based model, recognized for its strong safety filtering capabilities.
-Note that the safety filter does not require training on the client's device.
-LG3 is finetuned on the server and deployed to clients to filter out harmful data before client-side training.
+While previous work~\cite{square} used ELECTRA~\cite{electra} for filtering, we employ Llama Guard 3 (LG3)~\cite{llamaguard}, a Llama3.1-based~\cite{llama3.1} model known for strong safety performance.
+LG3 is finetuned on the server and deployed to clients to filter data prior to training.
+The safety filter requires no client-side training.